Ostyantic/reading-notes/Class04.md

 ## **Wireframes**

 ### What is a wireframe?
 It is a practice used to define and plan the structure of how a website, app, or product will look.
-This process focuses on how the designer or clieant wants the user to process information on a site.
+This process focuses on how the designer or client wants the user to process information on a site.
 Think of wireframes as the blueprint to a website before it is built.

 Example of wireframes taken from CareerFoundry student Samuel Adaramola: